About this Blog

 I jumbly conceived and joyfully produced the two Miniatures albums, the dead-simple concept being to invite a cornucopia of musicians, poets, and other creative folk to provide a track about one minute long – no other limitations were imposed.
 I ended up cramming 51 tracks onto the first album (two bonus tracks added later for the CD version), and 60 tracks onto the second.
 Please read below for the extended intro texts, with copious links including one to a free download of the original Miniatures 1 poster with graphics provided by each of the artists and excerpts from several of their letters.

 It seems that these albums now have a bit of a cult following worldwide, and may even have set a precedent.
 I have heard several other similar albums produced subsequently, and while they were fascinating, they generally tended to concentrate on the, shall we say, avant-garde areas.
 I make no excuses for possessing a seemingly indiscriminate attraction to creativity of all kinds, and remain tremendously grateful to the 106 artists who threw in their lot so generously to this home made little project.

 This blog is a way to share insights, photos and stories re the making of these albums, provide links and/or current news re the artists, and generally chat, digress and have some fun.
-I’ll post at irregular intervals of around a few days, one post per track, first re Miniatures 1 then Miniatures 2, in the same track order as the CD’s.
+I’ll post at irregular intervals, one post per track, first re Miniatures 1 then Miniatures 2, in the same track order as the CD’s.
 Each post will include the full credits, photos and sleeve notes for each track, as they appear in the current edition of the CD booklet.